harmonysoft-tech/traute/README.md

 ## 10. Evolution

-As the project is basically a [javac plugin](core/javac/README.md) and convenient build system-specific adapters to it, new features should be added to the core part.
+As the project is basically a [*Javac* plugin](core/javac/README.md) and convenient build system-specific adapters to it, new features should be added to the core part.
 Please check the [corresponding chapter](core/javac/README.md#8-evolution).

 ## 11. Feedback